We've talked about those demanding clients and how to watch out for them. But what about the golden eggs? The ones who are a dream to work with?

-Sad thing is – you care, and you want to show you care.
+The sad thing is – you care, and you want to show you care.
 But this type of client doesn't appreciate that.
 Look out for whether they use 'please' and 'thank you' – because a great client will be polite, grateful and respectful of your time.

 3. You instantly get on with them

-I remember a really nice chap called Andy coming to visit me when I ran my business in a small Cheshire town.
-He was just establishing his architectural firm and needed some PR support.
+I remember a nice chap called Andy coming to visit me when I ran my business in a small Cheshire town.
+He was establishing his architectural firm and needed some PR support.
 As soon as he walked through the door, I just knew he was a good egg.
 We're still in touch, and it's great to see his business doing so well.

 4. They talk amicably about other suppliers (instead of the opposite)

 If a client is complaining about current suppliers, that's worrying.
 Yes, it might be good news because you could take over the work.
-But listen to what they're saying, read between the lines and you can gain a good understanding of what this potential client might be like.
+But listen to what they're saying, read between the lines, and you can gain a good understanding of what this potential client might be like.
 If they're whinging about not being looked after, for example, it could be that they're a nightmare to deal with – and have high expectations that are impossible to meet.

 However, if a client talks amicably about other suppliers – that's a good sign they're going to be great to work with.
 Especially if those suppliers are also friends and they've been loyal to them for many years.

 There's nothing more beautiful than meeting a potential client and getting excited about how you can help them.
 But it's a cherry on top if the client gets excited too.
 If they're eager to hear your ideas, that's brilliant.
 If they're turning their nose up at everything you suggest, it's not a good sign.
 Why hire you if they think they know better?
 You're going to be fighting a losing battle from the very start.